 - employee satisfaction both in relation to current employees via the Annual Staff Survey and those who leave our employment

 - 2015/16 Workforce Equalities report (PDF 2MB)

 - 2014/15 Workforce Equalities report (PDF 2MB)

 The insight provided by this data is also used to develop actions to address any difference in outcomes identified for different staff groups through the council’s Workforce Equalities Action Plan (81KB).

-If you would like this information provided in an alternative format please email: email@example.com.
+If you would like this information provided in an alternative format please contact our HR Team.

-For more information about how we promote, support and build equality in the council and the rest of the city please see our Equality & Inclusion Policy.
+For more information about how we promote, support and build equality in the council and the rest of the city please see our Equality and Inclusion Policy.